h4rvey-g/Note-Blog/content/USMLE/Immunology/X-linked (Bruton) agammaglobulinemia.md

 		- Normal or high T cells
 	- Low immunoglobulins of all classes
 	- Absent lymphoid tissue, i.e., no germinal centers and primary follicles

+>[!tip] XLA vs CVID
+>- XLA presents <span style="background:rgba(240, 200, 0, 0.2)">early (infancy)</span> due to a complete failure in B-cell development from birth.
+>- CVID presents <span style="background:rgba(240, 200, 0, 0.2)">later (pubertal or post-pubertal)</span> because it involves a gradual decline in B-cell function, leading to a delayed onset of immune deficiency symptoms.